Johnny Manziel

-Johnathan Paul Manziel (/mænˈzɛl/ man-ZEL-'; born December 6, 1992), nicknamed "Johnny Football", is an American former football quarterback.
-He played college football for the Texas A&M Aggies and was the first freshman to win the Heisman Trophy.
-He played professionally for the Cleveland Browns of the National Football League (NFL) from 2014 to 2015, the Hamilton Tiger-Cats and Montreal Alouettes of the Canadian Football League (CFL) in 2018, the Memphis Express of the Alliance of American Football (AAF) in 2019, and in Fan Controlled Football from 2021 to 2022.
+Johnathan Paul Manziel (/mænˈzɛl/ man-ZEL-'; born December 6, 1992) is an American former professional football quarterback who played in the National Football League (NFL) for two seasons with the Cleveland Browns.
+Nicknamed "Johnny Football", he was the first freshman to win the Heisman Trophy, receiving the award with the Texas A&M Aggies in 2012.
+Manziel also played professionally in the Canadian Football League (CFL), the Alliance of American Football (AAF), and Fan Controlled Football (FCF).